Ugandan president reported leading in early election results

 The electoral commission said the burden is on him to prove his allegations.
 Wine said he would provide evidence of pre-ticked ballots and other irregularities once internet access in Uganda is restored.

 “We secured a comfortable victory,” Wine told reporters.
 “I am very confident that we defeated the dictator by far.”
-He was considering “peaceful and nonviolent protests” over the declared results.
+He was considering “peaceful and nonviolent protests” over the declared results and said “every legal option is on the table.”
+Candidates can challenge election results at the Supreme Court.

-The largely peaceful vote followed a violent campaign period in which Wine was arrested multiple times on various charges, but never convicted, and saw dozens of his party members detained.
+Uganda’s largely peaceful vote followed a violent campaign period in which Wine was arrested multiple times on various charges, but never convicted, and saw dozens of his party members detained.
 He has said he feared for his life.

 The electoral commission said Museveni had 1.8 million votes so far while Wine had more than 820,000.
 It noted 3 million votes so far, or 16% of registered voters.